 If you have an active family, the American Bulldog will fit right in.
 Expect to give you dog about an hour or two of outside exercise per day.
 If you don’t deliver these exercise requirements, the American Bulldog will take it out on your home.
 Activities can include walking, jogging, chasing balls, agility, farm work, and advanced obedience training.

 Unless you can fulfill the outdoor activity requirements, apartments and condo dwellers should stay away from this breed.
-Houses with fenced-in yards or farms/rural areas are best suited for the American Bulldog.
+Houses with big fenced-in yards or farms/rural areas are the best choices for the American Bulldog.

 Even though the American Bulldog got its start in bullbaiting, farming and hunting, this breed became the ideal companion for families.